Princess Victoria, Shepherd's Bush: History

 The Princess Victoria dates from 1829 and was one of London's earliest gin palaces.
 It was popular with commuters when the tram began carrying 1,000 passengers a day between Acton and the Uxbridge Road.
 Commuters could enjoy a "quick gin and water" before returning home.
 One of the first licensees was one George Turner.
 Designed in the grand Victorian style, this imposing red brick building with stucco ornaments was for many years a "rough Irish pub" until its gentrification in the early 2000s.

 Modern era

 In the 1980s the Princess Victoria was briefly owned by Richard Branson and run as a music venue, with singer Phil Collins filming the music videos for his songs "Sussudio" and "One More Night" on the premises.

 The pub was later re-invented as a gastropub and was described by Time Out in 2016 as a "regal boozer...the best pub for miles around [with a] beautifully restored interior, and by The Guardian as having "a diverse wine list and refined pub grub".

 In 2015 the Princess Victoria was awarded "London County Dining Pub of the Year" in The Good Pub Guide 2016.

+Anthony Bourdain filmed his Part’s Unknown episode in London post Brexit vote in 2016 and met Nigella Lawson during the episode at The Princess Victoria for a Guinness, some starters and a chat.